Lukáš Zoubele

-Lukáš Zoubele (born 20 December 1985) is a Czech football midfielder currently playing for FC Vysočina Jihlava.
+Lukáš Zoubele (born 20 December 1985) is a retired Czech professional footballer who played as a midfielder.

 Career

 Zoubele began playing football for FK Teplice's youth side.
 He went on loans to FK Ústí nad Labem and SK Kladno in order to get regular playing time before returning to Teplice in 2010.

+In July 2023, Zoubele signed a contract with Ústí nad Labem.
+In November 2023 Zoubele ended his professional career and moved to the position of sports manager of Ústí nad Labem.